Water quality buffers are naturally vegetated “no build” zones along the banks of streams and lakes.

 - No buildings; no construction; no asphalt, concrete, brick surfaces; and no fill dirt

-Use the web to find out if your property has mandatory water quality buffers
+Find out if your property has mandatory water quality buffers

 Water Quality Buffer Implementation Guidelines